 About the Internship

 This essential Law and Human Rights Program puts international volunteers right in the heart of the fight for social justice for the people of Cambodia.
-Love Volunteers work with a Cambodian Human Rights non-governmental organization that dedicates itself to the task of helping those in need.
+Love Volunteers partner with a Cambodian organisation that supports NGOs working in the critical areas of human rights, women's rights, public health and community development.
 Volunteers on this fantastic program will be supporting people who face discrimination and human rights violations, including families forcefully evicted from their homes, and women and children who have suffered domestic violence.
 From working with individuals who face unfair charges or have had their basic human rights violated, to working with abused groups of women and children, this program is at the coalface assisting those at their most vulnerable.
 The work this program does can truly change lives and international volunteers are essential to its success.
 Experienced volunteer law and human rights practitioners are greatly needed to assist with the fight for justice in this beautiful, yet poverty stricken and corrupt nation.

 Goals of this Project: